 red velvet hammer cupcakes!

-You will want to eat Sarah’s cake.
-She is taking last minute orders for Valentines Day.
-Use this link to add her on Facebook, or drop Sarah a line via email. at firstname.lastname@example.org.
+You will want to eat Sarah’s cake for the holidays.
+Use this link to add her on Facebook, or drop Sarah a line via email. at firstname.lastname@example.org to place your order.

 3 responses to “Meet Pastry Chef Sarah Strain From “Eat My Cake””

 and a very sweet girl to boot

 I ordered two cakes today!